-Follow our progress online or at Upbeat Artworks.
-All donors are invited to colour in the artwork in person at Upbeat Artworks.
+Follow our progress online here or on social media.
 All donations over $20 receive a Charitable Tax Receipt.

 Thank you to all the generous donors last year who supported Artbeat Studio, ensuring the continuation of our unique community-based, peer-directed mental health and arts programming.
 We remain inspired and grateful for such tremendous community support.

-With the Art Saves Lives 2019 fundraising campaign, we ask for your financial support — donate today to keep Artbeat Studio alive!
+With the Art Saves Lives 2021 fundraising campaign, we ask for your financial support — donate today to keep our heARTBEAT strong!

 Will you support us in decreasing the stigma and discrimination that coincides with mental illness and poverty through positive action, mental health education, and advocacy?